Montana Medicaid Definition

 1) Medically Needy Pathway – In Montana, the Medically Needy Pathway, also commonly referred to as a Spend-Down Program, allows those who are categorically aged, blind and disabled who would otherwise be over the income limit to qualify for Medicaid if they have high medical expenses.
 In simple terms, one may still qualify for Medicaid services by “spending down” their excess income (the amount that is over the medically needy income limit) on private health insurance, unpaid medical bills, and medical expenses that Medicaid does not cover.
 If program participants choose, they can instead make a cash payment to the state to meet their “spend down” rather than meeting it by paying incurred medical bills.
 (The amount one must “spend down” can be thought of as a deductible.)
 As of January 2020, the medically needy income limit is $525 / month for a single senior applicant, as well as for a married couple with both spouses applying for Medicaid.
 Once one has spent their income down to the income limit, Medicaid will kick in for the remainder of the spend down period, which is one month in Montana.

-Make note, the Medically Needy Pathway does not assist one in spending down extra assets for Medicaid qualification.
+Make note, the Medically Needy Pathway does not assist one in reducing countable assets for Medicaid qualification.
 Said another way, if one meets the income requirements for Medicaid eligibility, but not the asset requirement, the above program cannot assist one in “spending down” excess assets to meet the asset limit.
 However, one can “spend down” assets by spending excess assets on non-countable ones, such as home modifications, like the addition of wheelchair ramps or stair lifts, prepaying funeral and burial expenses, and paying off debt.
 As mentioned previously, when spending down assets, it’s important that one does not give away assets or sell them for less than they are worth.
 This is because in Montana, Medicaid has a “Look-Back” period of 5 years, and if one is in violation, a period of Medicaid ineligibility will result.

 Specific Montana Medicaid Programs